• Skip to primary navigation

 Instructions

 • Combine cilantro and 1 cup of chicken broth in the bowl of a food processor.
 Pulse until mixture is pretty smooth.
+Set aside.

 • In a heavy dutch oven or soup pot, drizzle olive oil.
 Turn heat to medium-high.
 Add cubed chicken, onion, sweet potato, and cubed potatoes.
 Sauté until it begins to brown.

-• While soup cooks, prepare any garnishes.
+• While the soup cooks, prepare any garnishes.
 We like lime wedges, cilantro leaves, avocado, and sometimes a hard-cooked or poached egg.

 • To serve, ladle soup into bowls and garnish as desired.